1. Home

 During Your Interview

-• Maintain positive body positioning, posture, and make sure that you are in the frame of the video
+• Maintain positive body positioning, your posture, and make sure that you are in the frame of the video

 • Try to place your webcam at eye level and make eye contact with the webcam as if you were looking at a live audience